-Description: The Early Career Award acknowledges the contribution of one person, or co-authors, who have contributed a piece of work, for example, a book chapter, a research article or a monograph, that 1) moves the field of CHAT research or theory in a particularly interesting direction, 2) elaborates a concept or set of concepts in a particularly helpful way, or 3) provides links across research and practice that prove foundational.
+Description: The Early Career Research Award aims to reconize the methods and topics of study of younger generation CHAT researchers.
+The Award acknowledges the contribution of one person, or co-authors, who have contributed a piece of work (e.g., a book chapter, research article, or monograph) that 1) moves the field of CHAT research or theory in a particularly interesting direction, 2) elaborates a concept or set of concepts in a particularly helpful way, or 3) provides links across research and practice that prove foundational.
 This award should be given to individuals who are at least 3 years past completion of the doctoral degree.

 Please note the following conditions of the call: